NK-Works/Automated-Library-Management-System/README.md

 ## Additional Notes ℹ️

 - For hands-on guidance on how to make this project, you can check out my [YouTube video](https://youtu.be/134aHhCnCaM).
-- For troubleshooting or updates, check the `Project Issues` section or reach out via `Project Discussions`.
 - Contributions and feedback are welcome!
 Feel free to fork the repository and submit pull requests.

 ## Consider 🌟 the repository to show some love 🙏